 This mix of cultures has resulted in the most unique heritage, food and architecture in the UNESCO World Heritage Site that is the city of George Town.
 Traditional temples, homes, hotels and shophouses mingle with modern buildings, and you can feel like you’re in India one moment, cross the road and you feel like you have travelled to China.

-In this post, I am taking a stroll through the streets of George Town, and celebrating the quirkiness and diversity of this multiculturalism and how it is reflected on the local architecture.
+In this post, I am taking a stroll through the streets of George Town as an alternative Penang city tour, and celebrating the quirkiness and diversity of this multiculturalism and how it is reflected on the local architecture.

 Penang Chinese Shophouses